 Good 9 to 7

 Fair 6 to 5

-Poor ≤ 4
+Poor < 4

 Targets based on the Moving Ahead for Progress in the 21st Century Act (MAP-21) required state of good repair have been set for bridge conditions.
 The Department's goal is to maintain 10% percent of its NHS and Non-NHS bridges in Good Condition and less than 10% in Poor Condition based on bridge deck area.
+The number of miles of NHS and Non-NHS bridges with good, fair, and poor conditions are presented on the following page.